Endangered Species/Wildlife Income Tax Check-Off

 Bog Turtle: Funding was provided for the development of a plan to protect and conserve the state endangered and federally threatened bog turtle.

 State-Listed Plant Field Work: Connecticut’s Endangered, Threatened and Special Concern Species List includes 331 plants.
-Botanical field work will be conducted with emphasis on locating new populations of state-listed plant species and updating known locations of priority species.
-All populations of state-listed plant species that are found during the field work will be documented with photos and reporting forms, and submitted to DEEP’s Natural Diversity Data Base.
+Botanical field work was conducted with emphasis on locating new populations of state-listed plant species and updating known locations of priority species.
+All populations of state-listed plant species that were found during the field work were documented with photos and reporting forms, and submitted to DEEP’s Natural Diversity Data Base.
 This information is critically important to the process of updating the state Endangered Species List.
 It also is used in the evaluation of property reviews for state land acquisition and in the environmental permit review process.